Business Owner’s Policy

 Business property damage

-The commercial property insurance portion of a BOP can help pay for expenses to repair or replace your business property if it's damaged by fire, theft, and some weather-related events.
+The commercial property insurance portion of a BOP can help pay for repair or replacement of your business property if it's damaged by fire, theft, or some weather-related events.

 How much does a business owner's policy cost?